Home Compare EL vs HEIO.AS

 The Estée Lauder Companies vs Heineken Holding N.V.: Which Stock Looks Stronger in 2026?

-Heineken holds the cleaner structural position, with the lead spread across stability and growth.
-The Estée Lauder Companies still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Heineken holds the cleaner structural position, with the lead spread across profitability and stability.
+The Estée Lauder Companies does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity